jpritikin/coach/content/docs/me/psychoactive/_index.md

 I promote drug use.
 [Why shouldn't I?]({{< relref "gateway" >}})

+### Bad trip mythology

+A *bad trip* refers to a distressing and challenging experience that can occur when someone takes a psychedelic substance.
+Characteristics of a bad trip might include:

+- **Intense Anxiety and Paranoia**: Individuals may feel extreme fear, unease, or paranoia.
+This can manifest as a sense that something terrible is about to happen or that they are in danger.
+- **Confusion and Disorientation**: A person may become very confused, unable to understand their surroundings, or unable to recognize familiar people or places.
+They might feel lost or trapped in their own mind.
+- **Emotional Distress**: Strong negative emotions such as sadness, hopelessness, or despair can overwhelm the individual.
+These emotions can feel intense and all-encompassing.
+- **Sense of Losing Control**: A person on a bad trip might feel like they are losing control over their thoughts, body, or the situation around them.
+This loss of control can be very frightening.
+- **Physical Discomfort**: While primarily psychological, a bad trip can also involve physical symptoms such as nausea, chills, sweating, or a racing heart.

+The likelihood of a bad trip is increased by many factors such as the use of too high a dosage, prior health conditions, lack of preparation, and taking psychedelics in an unsafe or unpredictable environment.
+By taking basic precautions and avoiding these known pitfalls, a bad trip becomes much less likely.
+Sensationalized accounts of the rare bad trip have made them seem far more common than they actually are.
+With a little care, you can be confident of avoiding a bad trip.

+A good analogy is food poisoning.
+Consuming contaminated food can lead to an unpleasant experience with nausea, indigestion, and diarrhea.
+However, people do not live in constant fear of food poisoning.
+By washing your hands thoroughly and keeping meat-borne bacteria away from raw foods like salads, the likelihood of getting sick is very low.

+{{% columns %}}

+Another way to look at it is to compare the distress of a bad trip to the potential harms that law enforcement might inflict.
+Here are some potential harms ordered from least disruptive to most severe:

+Almost always,[^krebs2013] a bad trip is no worse than *arrest without prosecution*.🔒

+<--->

+1. Stop and search
+1. Confiscation of drugs
+1. Arrest without prosecution
+1. Fines and penalties
+1. Short-term detention (e.g., overnight in jail)
+1. Criminal charges and prosecution
+1. Imprisonment
+1. Asset seizure and forfeiture
+1. Violence and abuse by law enforcement
+1. Extrajudicial actions (e.g., unlawful killings)

+{{% /columns %}}

+{{% hint info %}}
+In many cases, there exists a legal drug comparable in effect to a desired illegal drug.
+Or an illegal drug might be legal in particular contexts.
+Law enforcement is almost always[^krebs2013] the most dangerous aspect of drug use.
+For you own safety, **don't break the law.** 🚫
+{{% /hint %}}

 ### Amplification

 Psychedelics are substances that reveal and amplify your inner experience.[^nichols2023]